• Bio

 Concerts

-Argentina, Bernardo Latini, Choral Music, Composition, Coro Universitario, Hugo Figueras, Misa Mestiza, Oscar Allorio, Sinfónico Coral, Symphonic, Tucumán
+Argentina, Argentina, Composition, Coro Universitario, Hugo Figueras, Misa Mestiza, Oscar Allorio, Sinfónico Coral, Symphonic, Tucumán

 MISA MESTIZA